ntando-mv15/terraform-beginner-bootcamp-2023/README.md

 #### Printing Env Vars

-We can print an env var using echo eg. 'echo $HELLO'
+We can print an env var using echo eg. `echo $HELLO`

 #### Scoping of Env Vars